shoelim/shoelim.github.io/_pages/portfolio.md

 author_profile: true
 ---

 My primary research interests lie in **machine learning**, particularly at the intersection of applied probability, dynamical systems, and <a href="https://arxiv.org/abs/1312.6199"><font><i>modern</i></font> neural networks</a>.
-While my work focuses on leveraging foundational questions to advance the science and engineering of learning systems, the theory is often closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.
+My research portfolio spans a diverse set of interconnected topics, ranging from foundational theory to algorithmic development and scientific applications.
+While much of my work is motivated by foundational questions, it is often closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.
 <br>

 Some topics of interest include:<br>